vintertown/sdi-doc/docs/ldap/populating.md

 # Populating your DIT

 We can use Apache Directory Studio to populate our [DIT](/acronyms).
 We can create a new entry by right clicking on `dc=betrayer,dc=com`.
 Then choose `New Entry`.
 In the first step you can choose `Create entry from scratch`.
 For the available object classes please choose `organizationalUnit`.
 The object class `top` should have been generated automatically.
 The third step is to configure a distinguished name.
 As a parent choose your upper layer (for example for ou=departments, the upper layer is dc=betrayer,dc=com).
 Then you can complete these steps by clicking `finish`.
+We use the same [DIT](/acronyms) as suggested in the [freedocs](https://freedocs.mi.hdm-stuttgart.de/ldapCompanyLdif.html).

 After successfully setting up all organizational units we can implement `inetOrgPerson`.

 ## Exporting the ldap tree